 The Insurance Company Is Not Going to Provide Significant Assistance.
-The intake person to whom you submit your disability claim will generally be extremely overworked and will have no interest in your specific situation.
+The intake person to whom you submit your disability insurance claim will generally be extremely overworked and will have no interest in your specific situation.
 The role of this insurance company employee is to process the claim and assign it to a review person who can identify a basis for denying the claim.
 If you ask for help with your application or appeal, you will be given very general information that provides absolutely no guidance as to what documents or information are likely to get your claim approved.

 Beware of Your Employer’s Potential Ulterior Motives.
 Many employers attempt to cut costs by weeding out older employees, who will be higher paid, while hiring younger workers who can be paid less.
-When older employees are struggling with physical limitations, the employer might take actions that ultimately undermine a worker’s disability claim.
-The employer might offer to move the employee to a “less demanding” part-time position, for example, changing his or her “own occupation” designation under the disability policy.
-The calculation of the worker’s disability benefits will be based on a portion of the amount earned in the part-time position prior to discontinuing work.
-Further, the insurance company will have a much easier time proving that you are capable of continuing to work in a part-time position, so the insurer can deny your disability claim.
+When older employees are struggling with physical limitations, the employer might take actions that ultimately undermine a worker’s disability insurance claim.
+The employer might offer to move the employee to a “less demanding” part-time position, for example, changing his or her “own occupation” designation under the disability insurance policy.
+The calculation of the worker’s disability insurance benefits will be based on a portion of the amount earned in the part-time position prior to discontinuing work.
+Further, the insurance company will have a much easier time proving that you are capable of continuing to work in a part-time position, so the insurer can deny your disability insurance claim.
 This scenario permits the company to obtain a dual benefit of eliminating a higher paid position and potentially reducing its disability insurance premium.

 You can reach Miami Insurance Claims Lawyer J.P.
 Gonzalez-Sirgo by dialing his direct number at (786) 272-5841, calling the main office at (305) 461-1095, or Toll Free at 1 (866) 71-CLAIM or email Attorney Gonzalez-Sirgo directly at [email protected].